kennycason/terrain_explorer/README.md

 - **G** = Generate a NEW random map!
 - All other controls same as normal mode

-The generator creates procedural heightmaps using a trained GAN model.
-Each press of G creates a completely new world to explore!
+The generator uses Andrew's trained GAN (Generative Adversarial Network) to create procedural heightmaps.
+Each press of **G** spawns a completely new world with unique continents, mountains, and ocean basins!

+**HUD indicators (top-right):**
+- 🔵 Blue bar = Flying mode
+- 🟢 Green bar = Walking mode
+- 🟡 Yellow bar = Altitude
+- 🟢 Small green square = Generator ready

+> **Note:** The current generator model (`generator_v1.pt`) was exported with hardcoded CUDA references, so it **requires an NVIDIA GPU**.
+On Mac/CPU it will fall back to loading `.npy` files.
+Ask Andrew for a CPU-compatible export!

 ---